prashant182/filetree/README.md

 # filetree ![Go](https://github.com/prashant182/filetree/workflows/Go/badge.svg)

-This program allows you to recursively find all the files and directories in a given location.
+This program allows you to recursively find all the files and directories in a PATH and save the output as a YAML or JSON file.

 ### Synopsis